MeanyLoL/MeanyLoL/README.md

 ## About Me

-Cybersecurity student at the University of Central Lancashire with practical experience across digital forensics, Linux-based vulnerability work, information security management, network infrastructure, and secure software development.
+Cybersecurity student at the University of Lancashire with practical experience across digital forensics, Linux-based vulnerability work, information security management, network infrastructure, and secure software development.

 Current work is centred on building the technical and analytical skills needed for entry-level cybersecurity roles, with particular interest in SOC, DFIR, vulnerability management, and security-focused infrastructure support.